GeorgeKinuthia77/Blog/README.md

 ## Author
 George Njoroge(11/8/2019)

+## links
+Github link:

+Live link:

 ## The user can:

-See various blog posts
+* See various blog posts

-View blogposts they like
+* View blogposts they like

-See the latests posts
+* See the latests posts

-Subscribe to latest post service
+* Subscribe to latest post service

 ## Setup/Installation Requirements

-Prerequisites
+* Prerequisites

-python3.6
+* python3.6

-pip
+* pip

-Virtual environment(virtual)
+* Virtual environment(virtual)

 ## Cloning and running
 Clone the application using git clone(this copies the app onto your device).
 In terminal: